-- Advise the Head on the determination of strategic development of SEND policy and provision. - Coordinate provision for pupils with SEND needs. - Liaise with staff on all matters relating to SEND and give guidance on current legislation. - Maintain the schools' SEND registers and records. - Liaise with parents and pupils. - Provide, or facilitate the provision of training for staff to improve understanding and knowledge of strategies to identify and support pupils who may have SEND.
+- Advise the Head on the determination of strategic development of SEND policy and provision - Provide guidance on the suitability of provisions and the ability to meet the needs of new students throughout the admissions process - Coordinate provision for pupils with SEND needs. - Liaise with staff on all matters relating to SEND and give guidance on current legislation. - Maintain the schools' SEND registers and records. - Liaise with parents/carers and pupils. - Provide, or facilitate the provision of training for staff to improve understanding and knowledge of strategies to identify and support pupils who may have SEND.
 This is delivered through INSET, small group training sessions, briefing sessions, bite-sized training videos and via an afterschool drop-in session which is held weekly. - Liaise with external agencies.

-- Maintain SEND resources. - Communicate departmental policy to parents through parent's evenings, individual meetings or telephone calls, whenever appropriate. - Contribute to whole school planning and evaluation of SEND provision. - Have the responsibility to ensure that pupils are not treated less favourably within the schools (Equality Act 2010). - Be responsible for provision of assessment and exam Access Arrangements. - Coordinate the gathering of evidence to support 'Normal Way of Working' in support of JCQ Access Arrangement applications. - Liaise with subject staff to ensure the provision of reasonable adjustments within the classroom so that no pupil is disadvantaged. - Establish, monitor, review and update IEP's.
-(These will be issued to staff annually and reviewed regularly.) - Liaise with feeder schools to give or receive relevant information on pupils. - Ensure the smooth transition of SEND pupils and transfer of information from junior sections to senior sections and from WGPPS to junior sections. - Ensure the smooth transfer of SEND pupils to and from other schools/colleges.
+- Maintain SEND resources. - Communicate departmental policy to parents/carers through parent's evenings, individual meetings or telephone calls, whenever appropriate. - Contribute to whole school planning and evaluation of SEND provision. - Have the responsibility to ensure that pupils are not treated less favourably within the schools (Equality Act 2010). - Be responsible for leading on provision of assessment and exam Access Arrangements. - Coordinate the gathering of evidence to support 'Normal Way of Working' in support of JCQ Access Arrangement applications. - Liaise with subject staff to ensure the provision of reasonable adjustments within the classroom so that no pupil is disadvantaged. - Oversee the writing, monitoring, reviewing and updating of IEP's.
+(The reviewed and updated documents are available for all teaching staff in SIMS..) - Liaise with feeder schools to give or receive relevant information on pupils. - Ensure the smooth transition of SEND pupils and transfer of information from junior sections to senior sections and from WGPPS to junior sections. - Ensure the smooth transfer of SEND pupils to and from other schools/colleges.